znsio/specmatic-order-api-java-with-oauth/README.md

 Client Secret = <blank>
 Scope = profile email
 ```
-And select "Authorize using browser" and click "Get New Access Token"
+* And select "Authorize using browser" and click "Get New Access Token"
-When redirected to browser enter the following user credentials:
+* When redirected to browser enter the following user credentials:
 ```
 username: user1
 password: password
 ```
-Click the Signin button.
+* Click the Signin button.
-You should then be able to see the generated access token with a ```Use Token``` button on top right.
+* You should then be able to see the generated access token with a ```Use Token``` button on top right.
-Click the ```Use Token``` button.
+* Click the ```Use Token``` button.
-This will take you back to your Postman request tab with the oauth token already added to the Authorization header.
+* This will take you back to your Postman request tab with the oauth token already added to the Authorization header.
 (The Authorization header might be hidden in the default view, but you can click on the hidden headers to see it)

+#### Optional
+If you would like to take a look at the realm configuration of the Keycloak server launch http://localhost8083 and login with username: admin and password: admin.

 #### Make request with OAuth token
 Click on the ```Send``` button in Postman.
 You should see the following response:
 ```json
 {
 "name": "XYZ Phone",